ffund/intro-ml-tss21/slides/5-logistic-regression.md

 :::notes

-Can use basis functions to map problem to transformed feature space (if "natural" decision boundary is non-linear)
+Can use basis functions to map problem to transformed feature space where it *is* linearly separable.

 :::